doronbl/aws-iot-fleet-provisioning-trusted-user-workshop/README.md

-# AWS IoT Fleet Provisioning by trusted user
+# AWS IoT device provisioning by trusted user
-This workshop demonstrate how to use AWS IoT Core Fleet Provisioning with trusted user to automate device provisioning workflow.
+This workshop demonstrate how to use AWS IoT Core device [provisioning by trusted user](https://docs.aws.amazon.com/iot/latest/developerguide/provision-wo-cert.html#trusted-user) to automate provisioning workflow.

 To complete this workshop you will need an active AWS account.

-This workshop will use AWS EC2 Ubuntu instance to emulate a device.
+This workshop will use Ubuntu AWS EC2 instance to emulate a device.
 If you are using different operating system you will have to modify the operating system setup steps to your OS.
 Most of this workshop is independant of the device type.

 ## Setting up cloud resources
-This workshop assumes the usage of US East (N. Virginia) us-east-1 region.
+This workshop assumes the use of US East (N. Virginia) us-east-1 region.
 For the sake of simplicity we will use the default VPC.

 ### AWS IoT Core Resources
 On the AWS console navigate to the IoT Core service.
 Make sure you are using US East (N. Virginia) us-east-1 region.
+For a later step we will need the AWS IoT (Device data endpoint](https://docs.aws.amazon.com/iot/latest/developerguide/iot-connect-devices.html?icmpid=docs_iot_hp_settings#iot-connect-device-endpoints).

+On the AWS IoT Core service console, on the left pannel at the bottom click 'Settings' and copy the device data endpoint.

 #### AWS IoT Policy
-[IoT policies](https://docs.aws.amazon.com/iot/latest/developerguide/iot-policies.html) define the operations a device can perform in AWS IoT.
+In order for the device to publish and subscribe for messages requred during provisioning workflow AWS IoT Core will have to attach the temporary claim certificate to [AWS IoT Core policies](https://docs.aws.amazon.com/iot/latest/developerguide/iot-policies.html) which define the operations the device can perform in AWS IoT Core.
 IoT policies are attached to device certificates.
-When a device presents the certificate to AWS IoT, it is granted the permissions specified in the policy.
+When a device presents the certificate to AWS IoT Core it is granted the permissions specified in the policy.

 First we need to create AWS IoT policy which will be used by our device during the provisioning workflow.

-1. On the AWS IoT console navigate to 'Secure' and then 'Policies'.
+1. On the IoT Core service console navigate to 'Secure' and then 'Policies'.
 2. Click 'Create a policy'
 3. Set Name: 'TrustedUserProvisioningPolicy'
-4. Click 'Advanced mode' and replace the policy content with the below.
+4. Click 'Advanced mode' under the 'Add statements' section, and replace the policy content with the below.
 You will have to replace 'account' with your account id.
-When done, click 'Create'
+5. When done, click on 'Create'

 ```
 {